yowainwright/monorepo-utilities/packages/list-packages-by-directory/README.md

 Listed below are a few benefits to using **list-packages-by-directory**.

-- Build control
+- Run builds with more control
-- Build and testing convenience
+- Running build and test convenience

 ## Use Case